-Boy Scouts of America, Fort Clatsop District: 503-325-2990.
-The Boy Scouts of America is a family based organization that helps develop citizenship, character and physical fitness in the youth of Clatsop County.
+BSA Scouting is a family based organization that helps Clatsop County youth develop citizenship, character and physical fitness.
 Serves boys ages 6-20 and girls 14-20 through adult mentoring programs.

-The Healing Circle (VOCA) Victory over child abuse.
-(503) 325-2761 Our purpose is to create safe specialized, annual camp programs for child survivors of sexual abuse.
-Adult volunteers provide children healing time during camp, and monthly children’s programs.
+Victory Over Child Abuse (VOCA) Camp is a safe, specialized, healing annual camp program for child survivors of sexual abuse.
+Adult volunteers provide children safety and healing time during camp, as well as mentoring support through the year.

 Libraries Reading Outreach in Clatsop County is a library services outreach program for all youth in Clatsop County that live in rural areas of the County.
 Together, through collaboration, networking, and community support, we are bridging the gaps between funded and unfunded youth services in rural areas.
 The work is supported by the three public libraries, five school districts, and Clatsop County as well as grants, public, and private support.
 Our three main goals are to place a library card in the hands of every child who wants one, to provide courier services between the schools and libraries for library materials, and to support the annual countywide summer reading program.

 Run through Clatsop Community College, the Lives in Transition (LIT) program is designed to support students as they complete or continue their education.
 It provides a trauma-sensitive environment encouraging students to develop greater self-awareness about their educational goals, enhance self-esteem, overcome personal barriers, and establish clear career directions.

 The Mission of Helping Hands is to provide a helping hand to a sustainable life through Resources, Recovery, and Reentry.
 The programs are person-centered and trauma-informed; strong collaborative partnerships are built with local programs and connections are fostered between participants and community partners.